So Long, and Thanks for All the Fish: Style and themes

 The novel has a very different tone from the previous books in the series.
 It is a romance, and also moves around in time more erratically than its predecessors.
 It is set largely on Earth; Arthur only returns to outer space in the final chapters.
-The different tone also reflects the rushed nature of the writing; Adams' editor Sonny Mehta moved in with him to ensure that the book met its deadline, which had been repeatedly extended.
+The different tone also reflects the rushed nature of the writing; Adams's editor Sonny Mehta moved in with him to ensure that the book met its deadline, which had been repeatedly extended.
 As a result, Adams later stated that he was not entirely happy with the book, which includes several jarring authorial intrusions, which his biographer Neil Gaiman described as "patronising and unfair".

 The book also reflects a significant shift in Adams's view of computers.
-In the previous books, computers had been portrayed quite negatively, reflecting Adams' views on the subject at the time.
+In the previous books, computers had been portrayed quite negatively, reflecting Adams's views on the subject at the time.
 However, between the writing of Life, the Universe and Everything and So Long, and Thanks for All the Fish, his attitude toward technology changed considerably.
-Having been taken to a computer fair, he became enamored of the first model of the Macintosh; the start of a long love affair with the brand (he claimed to have bought two of the first three Macs in the UK, the other being bought by his friend Stephen Fry).
+Having been taken to a computer fair, he became enamored of the first model of the Macintosh, the start of a long love affair with the brand (he claimed to have bought two of the first three Macs in the UK, the other being bought by his friend Stephen Fry).
 In So Long, and Thanks for All the Fish, Arthur Dent purchases an Apple computer for the purpose of star mapping in order to pinpoint the location of the cave he lived in on prehistoric Earth, and although Adams mocks Arthur's methodology (noting that he really has no idea of how to go about such a task), the computer itself is not disparaged, and produces the correct result despite Arthur's haphazard approach.
 In a later essay, Adams noted that some people had accused him of being a "turncoat" because of this change in his attitudes.